M66B/FairEmail/docs/FAQ-de-rLI.md

 * Did you know that you can insert the email addresses of an Android contact group via the three dots overflow menu?
 * Did you know that if you select text and hit reply, only the selected text will be quoted?
 * Did you know that you can long press the trash icons (both in the message and the bottom action bar) to permanently delete a message or conversation? (version 1.1368+)
+* Did you know that you can long press the send action to show the send dialog, even if it was disabled?
+* Did you know that you can long press the full screen icon to show the original message text only?

 <br />